 ⚠️ Our phones are currently down.
 Please email us at info@brightstar.co.nz and we’ll get back to you as soon as possible.
 We apologise for the inconvenience.

-21-22 Oct 2025 | Grand Millennium, Auckland & Virtual
+12-13 Oct 2026 | Auckland & Virtual

 57th One Stop Update for the Accountant in Business

-The One Stop Update conference is designed to provide accountants, finance managers, business owners, industry leaders and key stakeholders an opportunity to come together and explore the latest developments and gain insights into current financial trends or issues in the market.
+The One Stop Update event is designed to provide accountants, finance managers, business owners, industry leaders and key stakeholders an opportunity to come together and explore the latest developments and gain insights into current financial trends or issues in the market.
 This conference also allows financial professionals to gain their needed CPD hours.

 Whether you’re an accountant or other finance professional, this conference offers comprehensive insights on the latest updates in accounting, taxation, business law, and more.